How To Install Acrow Props?

 Acrow props have been in use all across the world.
-After Swiss born William de Vigier invented them after moving to London in the 1930s.
-Sir Robert McAlpine, a leading construction magnate, adopted the Acrow prop, as a superior alternative to timber-based, one-time-use props – and it’s been popular for shoring up and repairing structures ever since.
+Swiss-born William de Vigier invented them after moving to London in the 1930s.
+Sir Robert McAlpine, a leading construction magnate, adopted the Acrow prop as a superior alternative to timber-based, one-time-use props – and it’s been popular for shoring up and repairing structures ever since.
+So, how do you install acrow props?

 Start By Consulting With A Structural Engineer